Harshada87/WeatherForecast/README.md

 # WeatherForecast
-application that shows tomorrow’s weather forecast for specific cities (listed below) using the MetaWeather REST API
+application that shows  weather forecast for specific cities (listed below) using the MetaWeather REST API